Textualize/textual/docs/styles/overflow.md

 # Overflow

-The `overflow` rule specifies if and when scrollbars should be displayed.
+The `overflow` style specifies if and when scrollbars should be displayed.

 ## Syntax